GULibrarySandbox/intro-text-mining-analysis-old/content/7-analyse.md

 {% include figure.html img="BagOfWords.PNG" alt="Bag of words" caption="Natural Language Processing - tokenization" width="100%" %}

+#### Machine learning
+Machine learning is the "the process of teaching a computer system how to make accurate predictions when fed data" [Heath, 2020](https://www.zdnet.com/article/what-is-machine-learning-everything-you-need-to-know/) and another branch of AI used in text mining and analysis.

 ## Computational Analysis

 The use of computational analysis techniques in humanities reserach is the start point of Digital humanities research.
 Using code for analysis can show us paterns and connections not seen through close reading alone and can help us find greater meaning in the data.
 R and Python are the most popular code used  to analyse corpus.